-- to develop an awareness and recognition of what a 'cultured person' appreciates in terms of music, art, drama, literature etc - to develop an understanding of British cultural tradition, including Christianity - to appreciate the values and customs of other ethnic and faith groups which make up modern British society, and the world beyond - to develop the ability to value current cultural enthusiasms, icons, music and media, critically and independently of peer pressure a) Within the Curriculum b) Within RE, Worship and PSCHE, the school will
+- to develop an awareness and recognition of what a 'cultured person' appreciates in terms of music, art, drama, literature, etc. - to develop an understanding of British cultural tradition, including Christianity. - to appreciate the values and customs of other ethnic and faith groups which make up modern British society and the world beyond. - to develop the ability to value current cultural enthusiasms, icons, music and media, critically and independently of peer pressure.

-Provision for Cultural Development, the school will
+Provision for Cultural Development, the school will: